Jaijaidin: Editor

+Following the fall of the Sheikh Hasina-led Awami League government, Bangladesh Police raided the newspaper to arrest the owner of the newspaper, Saeed Hossain Chowdhury.
+He was charged in a murder case filed by the Students Against Discrimination.
+Shafik Rehman regained control of the newspaper with the support of the new regime.

 Location

-It is located in the "HRC Media Bhaban" in the Tejgaon Industrial Area.
-The complex has two buildings.
+It is located in the HRC Bhaban, 46 Kawran Bazar, Com.
+Area, Dhaka, Bangladesh Tejgaon Industrial Area.

 The South Building has three floors.
 The ground floor houses the printing section, the commercial department, circulation department and the Reception desk.
 The first floor is open for visitors.
 The Clinton room is the round table room.
 It was opened formally by the US ambassador to Bangladesh Patricia Butenis.
 The Mahathir Room is the place to organize workshops.
 The Monroe Studio is used for staged photo shoot for the newspaper and for recording television programs.
 The Hitchcock Hall is a 40-seat movie theatre. then comes the Picasso Gallery and the Che Cafe.
 It is the place for the popular entertainment article "10 minutes at the Che Café".
 The second floor is the work place for journalists.
 The News, Editorial, Feature, IT and Photography departments are housed here.
 The Floor has 176 desks for Journalists.

 The North Building has two floors.
 The printing paper storage is on the ground floor.
 The power generation facility is on this floor as well.
 The first floor has a 44-bed Dormitory.
 This dorm facility is for the students from the remote places of the country invited by the newspaper for a short visit to Dhaka to have a practical idea of the internal structure of a daily newspaper.
 The paper offers free short courses for the students as well.
 This floor also has the Mao Canteen.